lsst-ts/ts_tma_tma-documentation_maintenance-documents_eib_check-encoder-tape/README.md

   - If commanding of the motors is not possible because there is PLC program active, stop the PLC application.
   ![Axis Commanding Not Possible](media/AxisCommanginNotPosible.png)
   ![Stop PLC Aplication](media/StopPLCProgram.png)
 - Activate one AZCW axis in the Indraworks (AZCW_Axis1 or AZCW_Axis2).
+Press enable in the windows shown above.
-- Release the Azimuth brake putting the bDebugAzBrake to True.
+- In the PAS4000, release the Azimuth brake putting the bDebugAzBrake to True.
   ![Release Azimuth Brake](media/ReleaseAzimuthBrake.png)
 - Wait until the brakes are released.
 The variable stmBrakeAZ monitors the brakes status, and all brakes are released when this variables shows 50.
   ![Azimuth Brakes Released](media/AzimuthBrakesReleased.png)